 Sharon Possehl (2016) worked for two years as a special education paraprofessional in the Bentonville, AR school system, and begins a new position as a Latin teacher at Northwest Arkansas Classical Academy in Fall 2019.
 She and her husband Matt welcomed their third child in fall of 2016, a daughter named Calliope.

 Coulter Ward (2016) studied at University of Pennsylvania for one year in the Classics post-baccalaureate program and then began a PhD program in Classics in Fall 2017 at the University of Colorado.

-Kaitlyn Barnes (2014) earned her J.D. at Emory School of Law in 2017 and passed the Georgia bar exam in 2018 and is now a policy fellow at the Barton Child Law and Policy Center in Atlanta, GA.
+Kaitlyn Barnes (2014) earned her J.D. at Emory School of Law in 2017 and passed the Georgia bar exam in 2018.
+She worked as a policy fellow at the Barton Child Law and Policy Center and as of 202o is Public Policy Counsel at Southern Center for Human Rights in Atlanta, GA.

 Megan Fowler (2014) is pursuing an MFA in Creative Writing at the University of Florida.

 Vinod Kannuthurai (2014) finished an MA in 2016 in International Affairs at the Texas A&M Bush School of Government and Public Service.
 He currently works as a foreign affairs officer for the Department of State, and got married in 2020.